NVENC: Seventh generation, Ampere GA10x

 Ampere has essentially the same NVENC generation engine as Turing.
 The only substantive difference is that NVDEC received support for AV1 decoding (with film grain).

 In entry-level mobile graphics, the GA107-chip-based GeForce MX570 comes in two versions, one of which (the GeForce MX570 A) has the hardware decoder and encoder permanently disabled during manufacturing.

 Eighth generation, Ada Lovelace AD10x

 Nvidia announced the next-gen NVENC with 8K 10-bit 60FPS AV1 fixed function hardware encoder in Ada Lovelace GPUs.

+Ninth generation, Blackwell GB20X

+Introduced support for 4:2:2 chroma subsampling and the AV1 Ultra High Quality mode.
+It is also said to be 5% more efficient over its predecessor.

 Operating system support

 The Nvidia NVENC SIP core needs to be supported by the device driver.
 The driver provides one or more interfaces, (e.g. OpenMAX IL) to NVENC.
-The NVENC SIP core can only be accessed through the proprietary NVENC API (as opposed to the open-source VDPAU API).
+The NVENC SIP core can be accessed through the proprietary NVENC API, as well as the DXVA and VDPAU APIs.

 It is bundled with Nvidia's GeForce driver.

 NVENC is available for Windows and Linux operating systems.
 The free and open-source nouveau device driver does not support Nvidia NVENC.